jihwan-jeong/jihwan-jeong.github.io/_posts/2020-01-02-backpropagation.md

 The loss drops quickly in the first 5 epochs, then slowly reduces until reaching a plateau.
 Although training for too many epochs is a bad idea since it will result in overfitting, we are not particularly interested in the overfitting issue in this post.
 Rather, we were able to check that indeed our neural network module is learning the nonlinear function pretty nicely!

 ## Conclusion
 Now we are at the end of this long journey of understanding and implementing the backpropagation algorithm.
 I do hope that this will help you (and me) get the idea of how the fancy neural network libraries work behind the scenes and learn the way to build your own module with the derived equations.
-Again, here I give you the link to [my github repo](https://github.com/jihwan-jeong/neuralnet-using-numpy) containing all the above code, so you can clone and play with the code.
+Here is the link to [my github repo](https://github.com/jihwan-jeong/neuralnet-using-numpy) containing all the above code, so you can clone and play with the code.
 Please feel free to leave comments if you know how to improve this post or if you have questions!